quietui/quiet/docs/docs/burrow.md

 ## Creating your first burrow

-Every burrow needs a _host_ element, which is where it will be attached.
-The host can be just about any HTML element on the page.
+Every burrow needs a _host_ element, which is where the burrow will be attached.
+The host can be virtually any HTML element on the page.
 This example creates a burrow and attaches it to the `#greeting` element.
 All it does at the moment is render a paragraph.

 ```html
 <!-- Host -->